-Figure 1: Size of the largest connected component as a function of the fraction of randomly removed nodes (failures) and nodes removed by decreasing order of node degrees (classical attacks).
-From left to right: Poisson, continuous power-law and discrete power-law networks.
+Figure 1: Size of the largest connected component as a function of the fraction of randomly removed nodes (failures) and nodes removed in decreasing order of node degrees (classical attacks).
 We will define properly these different kinds of networks in Section 1.2.
 For technical details on our plots see Section 1.4.